GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/notes/notes.md

 > - Publish test results to team, stakeholders
 > - Manual tests are acceptable

+> level two is it's again edited, all of these levels are edited. it this level to it the only thing that changes is making sure that you can do failure injection test for all of your dependencies for application dependencies.

 ### Stage 3 — Manual and Automatic — Regular exercises

 > - All of level 2 requirements, plus